Downfall Creek McDowall | Raven Street Reserve

 Within the Downfall Creek area there are several areas to explore:

 The playground is a traditional fort style – the ultimate in adventure and fun for preschoolers and primary school-aged children.
 There is also a swing, basketball court and open grassed areas for a variety of play opportunities.
+The fort is big enough to engage the kids but not too big that you will lose them in the expanse.
+It features a variety of nets for climbing, a wobbly bridge and a spinning play piece.

 The Downfall Creek Bushland Centre